USA Pickleball GRANT PROGRAMS

 The USA Pickleball grant committee is proud to share the ongoing results of grant programs and highlight the contributions of our grant corporate sponsors.
 The grant programs continue to facilitate the advancement and growth of pickleball in our local communities.
 The grant reimbursement program allows communities and high schools to invest in the sport of pickleball.
 USA Pickleball members, through membership activities and events, pick up the cost of some of the new location's start-up equipment.

 GRANT CORPORATE SPONSORS

-The map link below shows the locations of the grants awarded in 2020.
+The map link below shows the locations of grants awarded in the first three quarters of 2022.
 The information is updated quarterly.

-Please click here to view the grant award locations map for the 1st & 2nd quarter of 2020.
+Please click here to view all grant award locations January - September 2022.

 Note: Please use Places 2 Play to locate playing locations because some of these grant locations are schools, and players may be restricted to students and staff.

 GRANT SURVEY COMMENTS